 Transfer Credit for Master of Education Programs

 Management in the Quality Classroom or Differentiated Instruction

-Candidates may transfer six hours of Quality Educational Programs course work into the program.
+Candidates may transfer six hours of quality educational programs coursework into the program.
 Two of the following courses may be transferred into the Master of Education with an Emphasis in Management in the Quality Classroom or Differentiated Instruction.
-Please check with your Program Consultant (800-833-0524 Ext.
-4516) regarding which two courses are appropriate transfer classes for your emphasis.
-Requirements for Transferring Coursework
+Please check with your Admissions Representative (816-423-4516) regarding which two courses are appropriate transfer classes for your emphasis.
+Requirements for transferring coursework are listed below.

 Students wishing to transfer graduate credit must submit the following items with the admission documents:

 - Official transcript

 - $100 nonrefundable processing fee for each course